BioClub/labU/_design/README.md

 Design HTML files.

-the CSS in these files should link to the main ../style.css
+The CSS in these files should link to the main ../style.css